This Index Is Not an Example

 - Knight Templar — The Knights Templar were actually very tolerant of the Arabs, but propaganda and conspiracy theory said otherwise.

 - Lucky Charms Title — The cereal is written with ordinary letters.
+It's just that the marshmallow shapes called out in the ads could be used for this kind of title.

 - Ludicrous Speed — Speed that is so fast it drives you ludicrous, while the trope namer heavily implies that you'd already have to be ludicrous just to want to go that fast.